natesilva/sequelize-mysql-timestamp/README.md

 ## Why use it

 MySQL has two data types for dates and times: `TIMESTAMP` and `DATETIME`.
 There are tradeoffs with either type; see below.
+Sequelize has built-in support for `DATETIME` but limited support for `TIMESTAMP`.

-Currently the main reason to use `TIMESTAMP` is to support legacy DB schemas where it was used instead of `DATETIME`.
+Currently the main reason to use `TIMESTAMP` is to support legacy DB schemas.

 ## Usage